kschlt/pytr/README.md

 # pytr: Use TradeRepublic in terminal

-This i my fork of the pytr library for the private API of the Trade Republic online brokerage.
+This is my fork of the pytr library for the private API of the Trade Republic online brokerage.
 I have stripped down the functionality to use only the transaction field download.